chaos339/esx_burgerjob/README.md

 * Do not forget to add the items that will be used and will be made in your `items` table in your database.
 I had an sql file ready if you want to use it to add the items to your database.
 OR you can just manually do it.
 The items are in the `burgerjob.sql` file.
 * `Line 52`, That is the line for the `MAP BLIP` that you can see in the menu.
 Feel Free to change that.
 * `Line 75, 101 and 127`.
 This is the coords for the `cooking spots`.
-It is currently outside of the Burgershot (In the right side).
-I had issues putting them inside, the marker won't appear for some reason when I put it inside the Burgershot MLO so I had to put it outside...
-Try asking an expert if they can somehow fix it.
+It is inside the burgershot, in the back.
+Changing the coords was very hard for me because the x,y,z is not accurate when I was positioning the markers.
+I suggest keep it where it is.
 * Additional Info in the files.
 Read Comments, kinda helps.

 ## Download & Installation